orcfax/docs/docs/orcfax-solution/publication-models.md

 The benefits of the on-demand publication model is that integrators experience greater control over when data is made available.
-This service dramatically increases feed utility for dApps with use cases that can’t justify a consistent heartbeat.
+This service dramatically increases feed utility for dApps with use cases that can't justify a consistent heartbeat.
 Instead, the on demand publication model allows their smart contracts, and/or users to trigger Orcfax publication workflows for the data they need, when they need it.